barryclark/jekyll-now/_posts/2017-12-31-Bike-Accidents-in-DC.md

 ![_config.yml]({{ site.baseurl }}/images/bike_crashes_per_hour.png)

 The graph above shows the breakdown of bike accidents throughout the day, controlling for weekends and weekdays.
-The pattern is fairly similar for weekends and weekdays: the largest precentage of accidents occur after midnight, decreasing until the early afternoon when they begin to rise again.
+The pattern is fairly similar for weekends and weekdays: the largest percentage of accidents occur after midnight, decreasing until the early afternoon when they begin to rise again.
 However, the biggest difference between weekends and weekdays occurs in the early afternoon to evening.
 On weekdays, accidents begin to rise around noon and then peak around 4:00 PM, declining until 8:00 PM.
 I call this the "dinner lull": the time after the commuters have gotten home and before they go out for the evening.

 ![_config.yml]({{ site.baseurl }}/images/bike_crashes_per_month.png)

 Turning to look at the number of bike accidents by month, we see that the distribution is more left skewed than I previously imagined, with the highest number of accidents in September and October.
 I expected the number of accidents to follow the distribution of total number of bicyclists.
-More simply, th warmer the weather, the more people on the road, and more accidents.
+More simply, the warmer the weather, the more people on the road, and more accidents.
 However, the accident data tells a different story.

 Is this a result of less people biking during these hot summer months, or is it actually safer to bike in the summer time?
 OR are there more accidents that are going unreported to the Department of Transportation during this time?
 In order to answer the first question (the second requires an understanding of the DDOT's reporting system), we need to get a sense of overall ridership patterns.